ShadyShawkat/CST8257-ASM-Project/README.md

 List of things that we still need to do.
 - [ ] Error validation.
 Sitewide.
-- [ ] Footer overlaps with the content when browser is resized.
+- [X] Footer overlaps with the content when browser is resized.
+- [ ] Need to retain values when form is submitted and value is valid.
+- [ ] Update the album modified date whena picture is added.
+- [X] Find out why rendered footer elements are messed up.
+- [ ] Footer needs to stay at bottom.
+Not fixed